1. What is Katrin’s Karepackage?

 All funding will be made on a first come, first served basis, subject to availability and verified through the health care system.

 It is our hopes Katrin’s Karepackage’s fund does not run out.
-In an attempt to keep this fundraising initiative alive, annual fundraising events, such as this year’s bike trip, will take place to generate more funds.
+In an attempt to keep this fundraising initiative alive, annual fundraising events will take place to generate more funds.
 Please donate now!

 Unfortunately we are not able to assist in this matter.
 Katrin’s Karepackage does not arrange compassionate transportation.
 Our mandate is to assist clients with travel to receive the cancer medical care they cannot receive in their community.